 - Are your processes consistent, documented, and easy to follow?

-If you’re still working out a formula for success, adding headcount may only amplify inefficiencies.
+If you’re still working out a formula for success, adding headcount may only amplify inefficiencies. - Do you have specialised roles with defined responsibilities?

 Generalist teams can struggle with efficiency at scale.
-As roles become specialised, each function can operate at peak productivity.
+As roles become specialised, each function can operate at peak productivity. - Is there a culture of adaptability and data-driven decisions?

-Teams that pivot easily and optimise based on insights from real-time data are better equipped to handle rapid growth.
+Teams that pivot easily and optimise based on insights from real-time data are better equipped to handle rapid growth. - Do you meet industry benchmarks for CAC, LTV, and win rate consistency?

 Meeting these benchmarks means you have a solid understanding of cost-effectiveness, making your scaling strategy more predictable.